gariepyz/Machine-Learning-Powered-Bottom-up-Alloy-Catalyst-Discovery/README.md

 Scientific-signifiance
 ======================

-In addition to the ML framework, this work provides the first ever investigation into the bidentate adsorption of COCOH, a key intermediate in the CO2RR pathway towards its most valuable products (C2+).
+In addition to the ML framework, this work performs the first ever investigation into the bidentate adsorption of COCOH*, a key intermediate in the CO2RR pathway towards its most valuable products (C~2+~).
 As seen below, literature exclusively focused on the monodentate pathway but this work shows the energetics of bidentate dual CO co-adsorption followed by hydrogenation can provide a more energetically favorable pathway.

 <p align="center" width="75%">
     <img width="50%" src="images/bidentate-nobg.png">